MichaelCurrin/dev-resources/resources/go/index.md

   description: Go website docs overview with links to many pages on learning Go
 - title: Effective Go
   url: https://golang.org/doc/effective_go.html
+  description: |
-  description: 'Tutorial on the official site.
-This covers examples, formatting guide
-    and how to do many things in the language such as errors, functions and concurrency.
+    Tutorial on the official site.
+This covers examples, formatting guide and how to do many things in the language such as errors, functions and concurrency.

-'
 - title: Learning resources on Go Dev
   url: https://learn.go.dev/
   description: ''